byui-formula-hybrid/Core/README.md

 >
 > If prompted for options type: A
 >
+>
+> You can run the following command to see the current state of the policy of running scripts:
+>
+> Get-ExecutionPolicy
+>
 > **Option 1: Use PowerShell scripts**
 >
-> This assumes you already have git, or github desktop already installed, otherwise clone the repository manually without
+> This assumes you already have git, or github desktop already installed, if not run the following command to install it (you will then need to close and reopen powershell):
+>
+> winget install --id Git.Git -e --silent --source winget
 >
 > Open PowerShell and run:
 > ```powershell